Matthew Kendall, PhD

 Research & Teaching Interests:

-Film & Media history and theory; Soviet literature; Documentary modes; Sound studies; Gender and sexuality in Soviet space
+Film & Media history and theory; Russian and Soviet literature; Documentary modes; Sound studies; Gender and sexuality in Soviet space

 Selected Publications